For consideration into the Doctor of Pharmacy (PharmD) program, all applicants must:

 A criminal background check and drug screening will be required for applicants offered admission.

-Grade Point AverageA 2.50 minimum overall grade point average (GPA) on a 4.0 scale is required to be considered for admission review.
+Grade Point AverageA 2.5 minimum overall grade point average (GPA) on a 4.0 scale is required to be considered for admission review.
 If a course has been failed or repeated, all attempts are used in the calculation of the grade point average.
-However, the Admissions Committee will consider any grade trends.
-For example, if the second grade in the course was better or much better, that is favorable.
+However, the Admissions Committee will consider all grade trends.

 Admissions Test (PCAT)www.pcatweb.info